Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us028/03.design/Readme.md

 | Step 10 (return DTO list to UI)                    | ... sending DTO list to UI?                      | `:TasksBetweenDatesController` | Controller: Responsible for sending data to the UI for display.                                                                                                                                    |
 | Step 11 (displaying the list)                      | ... displaying the success or failure message?   | `:TasksBetweenDatesUI`       | Pure Fabrication: Responsible for user feedback.                                                                                                                                                  |

 According to the taken rationale, the conceptual classes promoted to software classes are:

-* Vehicle
+* TasksBetweenDatesController

-Other software classes (i.e. Pure Fabrication) identified:

-*  ListVehivclesCheckupsUI
+* TasksBetweenDatesUI
-*  ListVehivclesCheckupsController
+*  AgendaEntryMapper
-*  VehiclesRepodsitory
+* AgendaEntryMapper

 ## 3.2.
 Sequence Diagram (SD)